 - Do muscle-strengthening activities – like lifting weights or using exercise bands – at least 2 days a week.”

-Remember that physical activity is for everyone.
-No matter what shape you are in, you can find activities that work for you.
+Remember that physical fitness is for everyone.
+Additionally, no matter what shape you are in, you can find activities that work for you.
 Our next post will provide you with ideas on how to fit the right amount of physical activity into your busy schedule.